magento/devdocs/guides/v2.2/cloud/env/restore-environment.md

 group: cloud-guide
 ---

-If you encounter issues in your environment, but you do not have a [valid snapshot]({{ page.baseurl }}/cloud/project/project-webint-snap.html), you can try restoring your environment in on of the following ways:
+If you encounter issues in your environment, but you do not have a [valid snapshot]({{ page.baseurl }}/cloud/project/project-webint-snap.html), you can try restoring your environment in one of the following ways:

 -  SSH
 -  Git